Synonym(s)

 Case report(s)This section has been translated automatically.

-- Clinic: Up to 2.0 cm large, flat, partly skin-coloured, partly reddish, firm, partly ulcerated and encrusted, partly confluent papules on the elbows; about 30 cm long and 0.6 cm wide, reddish, coarse, painless plaque in the posterior axillary line with overlapping on the proximal upper arm.
-In the area of the left posterior axillary line a slightly shorter and less prominent similar strand appeared.
+Clinical: Flat, partly skin-colored partly reddish, firm, partly ulcerated and crusted, partly confluent papules up to 2.0 cm in size on the elbows; about 30 cm long and 0.6 cm wide, reddish, rough, painless plaque in the posterior axillary line with spreading to the proximal upper arm.
+A slightly shorter and less prominent similar strand appeared in the left posterior axillary line.

-- Laboratory findings: LDH: 320 U/l (normal range:120-240 U/l), CRP: 7.5 mg/dl (normal range:< 0.5 mg/dl), iron: 10 mmol/l (normal range:14-32).
+Laboratory findings: LDH: 320 U/l (normal range:120-240 U/l), CRP: 7.5 mg/dl (normal range:< 0.5 mg/dl), iron: 10 mmol/l (normal range:14-32).
 Sm-AK: positive; nRNP-Ak: positive.
 Other routine laboratory parameters such as rheumatoid factor, ANA, ds-DNA-AK, SSA, SSB, borrelia serology showed no pathological findings.

 LiteratureThis section has been translated automatically.

 - Dykmann CJ et al (1965) Linear sucutaneous bands in rheumatoid arthritis.
-Ann Internal Med 63: 134-140
+Ann Intern Med 63: 134-140

 - Gottlieb GJ et al (1995) Interstitial granulomatous dermatitis with cutaneous cords and arthritis:linear subcutaneous bands in rheumatoid arthritis revisited.
-Dermatopathol Pract Concept 1: 3-69
+Dermatopathol Pract Concept 1: 3-69.

 - Harpster EF et al (1989) Linear granuloma annulare.
-J Am Acad Dermatol 29:1138-1141
+J Am Acad Dermatol 29:1138-1141.

-- Ratzinger G et al. (2015) The Vasculitis Wheel-an algorithmic approach to cutaneous vasculitis.
-J Dtsch Dermatol Ges 13: 1092-1118
+- Ratzinger G et al (2015) The vasculitis wheel-an algorithmic approach to cutaneous vasculitides.
+J Dtsch Dermatol Ges 13: 1092-1118.

-- Rose C et al(2017) Granulomatous reaction pattern of the skin: Interstitial granulomatous dermatitis - lymphoma - vasculitis.
+- Rose C et al.(2017) Granulomatous reaction pattern of the skin: Interstitial granulomatous dermatitis - lymphoma - vasculitis.
 Dermatologist 68:553-559.

 - Sanchez JL et al (1990) Rheumatoid neutrophilic dermatitis.
-J Am Acad Dermatol 22: 922-925
+J Am Acad Dermatol 22: 922-925.

 - Tomasini C et al (2002) Interstitial granulomatous dermatitis with plaques.
 J Am Acad Dermatol 46: 892-899